worace/worace.github.io/_posts/2021-03-07-better-play-framework-request-pipelines-with-cats.md

 ### Annoyance 1: Don't let the framework take over

 Like any big framework, it's easy for Play's APIs and machinery to seep deeply into your domain model.
-This is maybe even more annoying in Play, since it's also fairly "unopinionated" when it comes to model + persistence layer logic, so you're not getting as much in exchange for your ecosystem lock-in as you do in something like Rails.
+This is maybe even more annoying in Play, since it's also fairly "unopinionated" when it comes to model + persistence logic, so you're not getting as much in exchange for your ecosystem lock-in as you do in something like Rails.

 #### Solution